in

 Job Description

-The Kenneth F. Kahn School of Law at High Point University invites applicants to serve as its Legal Administrative Assistant to support the law school’s Clinical Programs.
+The Kenneth F. Kahn School of Law at High Point University invites applicants to serve as its Legal Support Specialist to support the law school’s Clinical Programs.
 The mission of the law school’s Clinical Programs is to provide law students with the practical experience of working with real clients and communities on real cases under the supervision of clinical faculty.

-The Legal Administrative Assistant will have substantial administrative responsibilities in a fast-paced and dynamic work environment involving competing priorities and deadlines.
+The Legal Support Specialist’s main responsibility is to aid lawyers at the law school clinics to ensure that clients receive the best possible representation.
+The Legal Support Specialist will have substantial administrative responsibilities in a fast-paced and dynamic work environment involving competing priorities and deadlines.
 The selected candidate will provide overall administrative support to the school’s clinic attorneys and numerous law students who represent the clinics’ clients.
 The selected candidate will assist clinic faculty and students with litigation responsibilities, including the preparation and collation of documents for filings, proofreading legal documents, research, calendar management, and maintaining client files.
 The position presents the exciting opportunity to work with and directly support clinic faculty and students as the School of Law continues to expand and welcome its second incoming class this fall.

 Qualifications: